strapi/strapi/docs/3.x.x/en/guides/policies.md

 ### Plugins policies

 Plugins can add and expose policies into your app.
-For example, the plugin `Auth` comes with several useful policies to ensure that the user is well authenticated or has the rights to perform an action.
+For example, the plugin `Auth` (COMING SOON) comes with several useful policies to ensure that the user is well authenticated or has the rights to perform an action.

 **Path —** `./api/car/config/routes.json`.
 ```js